Abdoulaye Katkoré

-Abdoulaye Boureima Katkoré (born 26 March 1993) is a Nigerien professional footballer who plays for Al-Entesar and the Niger national team.
+Abdoulaye Boureima Katkoré (born 26 March 1993) is a Nigerien professional footballer who plays for the Niger national team.
 Mainly a central defender, he can also play as a right-back.

 Club career

 He joined Al-Minaa in Iraq in October 2023.
 On 25 January 2024, Katkoré joined Saudi club Al-Zulfi.

 International career

 Katkoré made his full international debut with the Niger national team on 22 May 2014, starting in a friendly match 2–1 loss against Ukraine.